 Aim

 The international TREatment of ATopic eczema (TREAT) Registry Taskforce aims to gain greater insight into the effectiveness, safety and cost-effectiveness of photo- and systemic immuno-modulatory therapies in adult and paediatric atopic eczema patients across country borders.
-National research registries that collect the same data using a predefined core dataset will collaborate to reach this goal.
-The evidence derived from these registries will inform treatment guidelines.
-The national registries will also act as platforms for biomarker discovery and stratified medicine research.
+National research registries that collect the same data using the predefined core dataset will collaborate to reach this goal.
+The core dataset enhances interoperability of the national registries, allowing direct comparability of individual country data and facilitate potential data pooling between countries.
+The evidence derived from these registries can be used e.g. to inform treatment guidelines.
+The national registries may also act as platforms for biomarker discovery and stratified medicine research.

 Background

 In the past only conventional systemic immunomodulating therapies were available for patients with atopic eczema (AE, syn. ‘atopic dermatitis’) with disease recalcitrant to topical therapies.
-The only conventional systemic therapy approved by the European Medicines Agency (EMA) is cyclosporine; and only in adults.
-In the US, only oral corticosteroids has Food and Drug Administration (FDA) approval.
-In the past years new therapies specifically developed for AE have entered the market: biologicals (dupilumab, tralokinumab) and small molecules (baricitinib, upadacitinib, abrocitinib).
+At that time, the only systemic therapy approved by the European Medicines Agency (EMA) was cyclosporine; and only in adults.
+In the US, only oral corticosteroids had Food and Drug Administration (FDA) approval.
+In the past years new therapies specifically developed for AE have entered the market: biologicals (dupilumab, tralokinumab, lebrikizumab) and small molecules (baricitinib, upadacitinib, abrocitinib) (Drucker et al., 2022).

 With the arrival of the new therapeutic era of biologicals and small molecules for AE, we need more evidence with regard to the effectiveness, safety and cost-effectiveness of such therapies compared to currently used treatment modalities, such as phototherapy and systemic immunomodulating drugs (cyclosporine, methotrexate, azathioprine and others).